Ankursrivastavaaa/ChatBot/data/nlu.md

 ## intent:greet
-- hey
-- hello
-- hi
+- hey.
-- good morning
+- hello.
-- good evening
+- hi.
-- hey there
+- hey there.
+How can i help you ?
+- Heyyy

 ## intent:goodbye
 - bye